alitarikarslanoglu/OntoGPT_FHC_EFSA/README.md

 5. Place `ClaimAnalysis.yaml` and `ClaimAnalysis.py` into `ontogpt > src > ontogpt > templates`

 6. Set the directories according to you preference in the code.
+In each file, it is currently set to 'RootDirectory' in each notebook file
 7. Set api keys
 8. Before running `main.ipynb` run:
     ```bash